UMM-CSci-3601/intro-to-git/README.md

 #### Commit with GitKraken

-To commit in GitKraken click the top line in the history graph; it's circle should be an empty with a dotted line, and it should have `// WIP` where the commit summary is.
+To commit in GitKraken click the top line in the history graph; its circle should be an empty with a dotted line, and it should have `// WIP` where the commit summary is.
 On the right you should then have panels labelled "Unstaged Files", "Staged Files", and "Commit Message".
 Where you use